 Let them cool briefly in the pan, then transfer to a wire rack to cool completely.

 I know some people get flummoxed by the idea of creating frosting for cakes, so ganache is your new best friend.
 All you need is cream and chocolate (whatever variety you like best), and absolutely no decorating tools.

 It reminds me of when I was kid and we made frosting using the Jiffy boxes.
 We didn’t have any tools, so they only way to decorate cupcakes was to dunk ‘em right into the frosting.

 Ganache is just the grown-up version.

-To make the ganache topping, all you have to do is heat the cream and then whisk in the chocolate.
-Two steps.
-Done.
+To make the ganache topping, all you have to do is heat the cream in a small saucepan.

 You don’t have to save this trick for chocolate-covered strawberry cupcakes!
 Try it on peppermint mocha cupcakes for an extra dose of chocolate or even on birthday cupcakes in lieu of the chocolate frosting.

 If you’re decorating the strawberry cupcakes with sliced strawberries, remove the stems from the fruit and cut in half.
 I like to cut them into little hearts.

 Place the strawberry halves on top of the cupcakes while the ganache is still setting.

 This fresh fruit topping works best if you are serving the cupcakes the same day.
 After a day or two, the liquid in the berries will start to weep out onto the ganache.